okuvshynov/vimqq/README.md

 1. automatic cache warmup on context selection;
 2. dynamic cache warmup during message input (while user types);
 3. token streaming into Vim buffer, so we can see output right away;
-4. chat forking, so we can reuse large initial context (e.g. entire file/project) and start new conversation from that point.
+4. chat forking, so we can reuse large initial context (e.g. entire project/subset of files) and start new conversation from that point.

 ### Example